 You should aim to arrive on a Monday if possible.
 Once you arrive, you'll be met by a Projects Abroad representative.
 They’ll be holding a Projects Abroad sign, so they’re easily visible.

-From the airport, you’ll take a stunning three-hour drive in the back of a land cruiser to our base camp in Wild at Tuli nature reserve.
+From the airport, you’ll take a stunning three-hour drive to our base camp at the nature reserve.

 Visas requirements for your volunteer project or internship in Botswana

 One of the perks of volunteering with us is the visa guidance we give you.
 We have a dedicated visa team who have up-to-date information on visa requirements for all of our destinations around the world.
 You can get in touch with us if you have any visa queries, big or small, and we will talk you through the process.
 Once you apply, you’ll also get a link to your own MyProjectsAbroad webpage, which will include all the necessary visa information.